christopheradams/christopheradams.io/_posts/2026-02-10-the-shop-is-open.md

 I have adapted Tillmans's practice by dropping the compact disc but adding a cryptographic signature file to verify the digital image.
-You may well ask, *why not use a blockchain for this?* I'm well aware of [NFTs] as a solution for arranging an artwork from contract, to ownership, to data, and image.
-However, I desire an approach that begins with an *image* then forms a *relationship.* In short, these works are no *tokens.*
+You may well ask, *why not use a blockchain for this?* I'm well aware that [NFTs] can solve the connection between contract, ownership, data, and image.
+However, I desire an approach that begins with an *image* and then forms a *relationship.* In short, these works are no *tokens.*

 An initial set of ten works are now listed in the digital gallery.
-Additional works from the [Collection] are available upon request.
-Please email
-<shop@christopheradams.io> for any inquiries.
+Additional works from **[the Collection]** are available for production upon request.
+Please email <shop@christopheradams.io> for any inquiries.

 [shop.christopheradams.io]: https://shop.christopheradams.io/
 [Island of Another Scene]: {% post_url 2025-05-03-island-of-another-scene %}
 [Wolfgang Tillmans]: https://en.wikipedia.org/wiki/Wolfgang_Tillmans
 [PGP]: https://en.wikipedia.org/wiki/Pretty_Good_Privacy
-[Collection]: {{ 'tags/collection' | relative_url }}
+[the Collection]: {{ 'tags/collection' | relative_url }}
 [NFTs]: https://en.wikipedia.org/wiki/Non-fungible_token

 [^Marchesi2021]: Marchesi, Monica (2021).
 "Reprint and destroy?
 Wolfgang Tillmans' artistic practice: The reprinting and the intentional destruction of large-format inkjet prints."
 In *Transcending Boundaries: Integrated Approaches to Conservation,* ICOM-CC 19th Triennial Conference Preprints, Beijing, 17–21 May 2021.
 Beijing: ICOM-CC.
 ISBN 978-2-491997-14-4.